tepl/qbsolv/README.md

         Used to reset the seed for the random number generation.
     -p paramChain
-        This optional argument denotes strength of qubit chains in a complete graph, default is 15.
+        This optional argument denotes strength of qubit chains in a complete graph.
+The default value is 15.
     -R numReads
-        This optional argument denotes number of reads, default is 10.
+        This optional argument denotes number of reads.
+        The default value is 10.",

 ------------------------
 qbsolv "qubo" input file format